mmckelvy/tumblr-photosetsizer/README.md

 ###### Note that this script only sizes the photos -- you will need to add the necessary styling to line them up / add desired spacing.
 I have used flexbox to style the photos in the included example.
 See the photoset.css file.

 # Tests / Example
 Go to http://photosetsizer.tumblr.com/ to see photoset.js in action.
+Styled using flexbox so requires IE 11 / Firefox 28+.
+Any recent version of Chrome / Safari should be fine.